jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.16 HypsometricAnalysis

-Calculates a hypsometric curve for one or more DEMs.
+Calculates a hypsometric curve for one or more DEMs..

 *Parameters*: